 Nancy Kalman, United Capital Funding

-It’s time to reevaluate your opportunities.
+It’s time to re-evaluate your opportunities.
 Second Wind Consultants has conducted more Article 9 reorganizations than anyone else.
-Over the past 10 years, thousands of businesses have been spared from bankruptcy, preserving ongoing concern value, jobs and economic activity otherwise destroyed through forced liquidations.
+Over the past ten years, thousands of businesses have been spared from bankruptcy—preserving ongoing concern value, jobs and economic activity otherwise destroyed through forced liquidations.